 The purpose of this research was to analyse the relationships between motivational orientation (task and ego orientation) and intention to be active, considering the role of self-efficacy in these relationships.
-The results have shown a statistically significant and positive association between the indirect effect on intention to be active across selfefficacy; (b) ego orientation had a positive and indirect effect on intention to be active across selfvariables studied.
+The results have shown a statistically significant and positive association between the variables studied.
 Moreover, the data have highlighted how self-efficacy has an important role in the relationships between motivational orientation and intention to be active.
 Specifically, self-efficacy is crucial because ego orientation does not show a significant direct association with the intention to be active, whereas a significant and indirect relationship appears through self-efficacy.